yuhez/4D-ONIX/README.md

-# Reconstruct algorithm for X-ray multi-projection imaging
+# 4D-ONIX for reconstructing 3D movies from sparse X-ray projections via deep learning
-This repository contains the code used for reconstructing 3D movies of the droplets from the sparse views recorded by [X-ray multi-projection imaging (XMPI)](https://doi.org/10.1364/OPTICA.5.001521).
+This repository contains the code used for 4D-ONIX, a deep learning method to reconstruct 3D movies of the droplets from the sparse views recorded by [X-ray multi-projection imaging (XMPI)](https://doi.org/10.1364/OPTICA.5.001521).
+For more detailed information about ONIX training and performance, please refer to our [paper](https://arxiv.org/abs/2401.09508).

 It is based on [ONIX](https://github.com/pvilla/ONIX), a 3D multi-projection reconstruction approach that applied implicit neural representation to learn the mapping between the spatial coordinates and the complex refractive index.
 In this work, we added a new dimention time to the algorithm, and learn the mapping from 4D spatial-temporal coordinates to the refractive index.
 We reconstructed 3D movies of the droplets from two projections collected by XMPI.